Ruben-Lohberg/RubenOS/README.md

 ### Goals and Design Philosophy

 Zero external libraries, not even compiler libraries.
-- A simple kernel design, propably monolithic
+- A simple kernel design, monolithic
-- End Goal: Running a C program from a virtual drive inside my os, which reads input parameters, does something with then and outputs either to the console or directly to the screen
+- End Goal: Running a C program from a virtual drive inside my os, which reads input parameters, does something with them and outputs either to the console or directly to the screen
-- Deadline for development: January, 26th 2024 (after three months of development + two Months of prior research)
+- Deadline for development: January, 26th 2024 (after three months of development + two months of prior research)
-- Then until the end of February: Crating two video presenations:
+- Then until the end of February: Creating two video presentations:
     - One about assembly and how I used it in development.
 Goal is to motivate beginning students for assembly and show aspects of its relevance in today's world and the forseeable future.